Scott Fankhouser

 Scott A. Fankhouser (born July 1, 1975) is an American former professional ice hockey goaltender.
 He played 23 games in the National Hockey League (NHL) with the Atlanta Thrashers between 1999 and 2001.
 The rest of his career, which lasted from 1999 to 2009, was spent in various minor leagues and with teams in Europe.
 After retiring from playing he served as an Assistant Coach for the Cincinnati Cyclones of the ECHL, and coached the Evansville Thunderbolts of the North American 3 Hockey League for a single season.
-He is currently the assistant manager of Swonder Ice Arena in Evansville Indiana.
+He is currently the Maintenance Superintendent of the Parks and Recreation Department in Evansville, Indiana.

 Playing career

 Fankhouser began his career playing at NCAA level with the University of Massachusetts Lowell.
 He was employed mainly as a back-up goaltender in his first three years, managing just 38 appearances in three terms.
 In his final year at the university however, he stepped up to become first choice, and over 32 games kept his goals against average down to 2.78.

 At the end of his university career, Fankhouser was drafted by the St. Louis Blues of the NHL and was initially sent to play for the Greenville Grrrowl in South Carolina at ECHL level, but during the season would also feature in two more leagues, the AHL and the IHL for the Louisville Panthers and the Orlando Solar Bears respectively.
 During this period, Fankhouser had also moved from being under contract to the Blues to sign for the Atlanta Thrashers, and would go on to make his NHL debut for his new team featuring in 16 top-level games.

 The following season, Fankhouser would again play for the Thrashers several times, as well as a second spell at their IHL affiliate, the Solar Bears.
 Unfortunately for Fankhouser, these appearances would prove to be his last in the NHL to date.
 In the 2001/02 term, he would make another return journey, this time back to Greenville to play for the Grrrowl again.
 Fankhouser also enjoyed short spells with the Hershey Bears and the Chicago Wolves.